Parliamentary.ai

 Overview

-This bill proposes a ban on smoking in private vehicles in England when children under 18 are present.
-The Secretary of State would be required to create regulations enforcing this ban, with penalties for violations.
+This bill proposes a ban on smoking in private vehicles when children under 18 are present.
+The Secretary of State would be required to create regulations enforcing this ban, with penalties for non-compliance.

 Description

-The Smoking in Private Vehicles Bill mandates the Secretary of State to create regulations prohibiting smoking in private cars with children under 18 present within three months of the bill's passage.
-These regulations would be subject to parliamentary approval.
-The bill amends the Health Act 2006 and the Smoke-free (Exemptions and Vehicles) Regulations 2007 to incorporate this new ban.
-Breaking the regulations constitutes a criminal offence, punishable by up to six months imprisonment and/or an unlimited fine on summary conviction, or up to two years imprisonment and/or an unlimited fine on indictment.
+The Smoking in Private Vehicles Bill mandates the Secretary of State to introduce regulations prohibiting smoking in private cars with children under 18 present within three months of the bill's passage.
+These regulations will be created through a statutory instrument requiring approval from both Houses of Parliament.
+The bill amends the Health Act 2006 and the Smoke-free (Exemptions and Vehicles) Regulations 2007 to include this new ban.
+Violation of the regulations constitutes a criminal offense, punishable by up to six months imprisonment and/or an unlimited fine on summary conviction, or up to two years imprisonment and/or an unlimited fine on indictment.

 Government Spending

 The bill doesn't directly specify government spending figures.
-However, costs will arise from creating and implementing the regulations, enforcing the ban (potentially increasing police workloads), and potentially supporting public awareness campaigns.
-The exact financial impact is not detailed in the bill text.
+Costs may arise from creating and implementing the regulations, enforcement, and potential court proceedings.
+However, no figures are provided within the bill text.

 Groups Affected

-• Children under 18: They are the primary beneficiaries, as they will be protected from secondhand smoke.
+• Children under 18: They are the primary beneficiaries, as the bill aims to protect their health from second-hand smoke.

-• Law enforcement: Police will be responsible for enforcing the ban.
+• Law enforcement: Police and other law enforcement agencies will be responsible for enforcing the ban.

 Full Text